Usually there are many things that come to mind when making New Years resolutions. I am choosing to keep it simple this year.

-The virtue is in the comming together of the horse in a good frame on his own.
-I’v been guilty of “framing” the horse….before he was ready to yield.
-I think it now better to ride an extra 15 minutes or so and have the horse come into you.
+There is virtue in allowing the horse to come into a good frame on his own.
+It is better to ride an extra 15 minutes or so and have the horse step into its own frame.

-I also realize that having a talented horse that may give you 20% effort on any day must be asked to perform, demanding his attention leads to resistance.
-Some horses must be brought into work with more finesse, I will try to be more open to that.
+I also realize some horses must be brought into work with more finesse, I will try to be more open to that.

 The neutrality means not to judge the horse as lazy or unwilling to give over the back.
-I think some horses need convincing that the work will be fun and challenging.
+I think some horses need convincing that the work will be fun, yet challenging.
 I believe giving the horse something to look at or something to ride over (cavalletti) may stimulate him and improve his work ethic.
 I enjoy fun new things and challenges, why not our horses.

 Observant means not to overface or overstimulate…there is a balance of what is fun and what is scary…don’t judge…be observant and creative in problem solving.
 A good observer can monitor feedback from the horse more effectively.
 Good riding is working through that infinite feedback loop.